walkovik/vagrant-php/readme.md

 ### VirtualBox
 Make sure that you installed VirtualBox, this app and its GUI will help you with your multiple environments.
 ### Setting up multiple environments
-If you like this solution to set up your environment but you prefer to use your app name insted of the placeholder "MyApp" or you decide to run multiple environments at a time, you need to do some changes in your files to run all those environments without any problem.
+If you like this solution to set up your environment but you prefer to use your app name insted of the placeholder "MyApp" or you decide to run multiple environments at a time, you need to do some changes in your files to run all of them without any problem.

 #### Changing your environment name, URL and updating your provision files
 This must be done for each environment and obviously, the name to change must be different for each instance.